EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 Side Panel

-* Black  Not available with your other selected options.
+* Side Panel, Black  Not available with your other selected options.
 Reload page to reset.
-* Translucent  Not available with your other selected options.
+* Side Panel, Translucent  Not available with your other selected options.
 Reload page to reset. +€45

 **Tiles**